maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 > speaker notes:
 >
-> (Noah) Code Quality becomes very important as the project grows.
+> (Max) Code Quality becomes very important as the project grows.
 Good code is
 > hard to define, but in general it makes it easier for your teammates and the
 > future you to understand what the code is doing, and to make modifications as
 > necessary.